 - Worry about using exact dates.
 Trying to remember the exact day you started a job 15 years ago is difficult, to say the least.
 Using the month and year you started and left each position is fine.

 - Experiment with a quirky format.
 Stick to a clean, easy-to-read format.
 Catch a recruiter’s eye with your experience, not with wacky fonts, colors or designs.

 - Use your company phone number or email address.
 It’s always better to use your personal email address and phone number rather than your professional contact details, even if your current boss is aware of your intent to leave.

 - Include your high school education if you’re a college graduate.
 But if you’re still in college, or a high school diploma is the highest academic qualification you hold, you can include your high school under your education.

 A polished resume is the foundation of your job search.
-But to land your dream job, you’ll need to develop a sound and winning strategy.
-Contact a professional recruiter for tips on how to how to write a cover letter, prepare for an interview and salary negotiations, and other career advice.
+But to land your dream job, you’ll need to do more.
+You’ll need to develop a sound and winning overall strategy.
+Contact a professional recruiter for tips on how to write a cover letter, prepare for an interview and salary negotiations, and other career advice.